Scoreboard at lunch: India vs England, Day 3, second Test | Sports-Games

 - United Kingdom

-Scoreboard at lunch on the third day of the second Test between India and England here on Saturday.
+Scoreboard at lunch on the fourth day of the second Test between India and England here on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)